directus/docs/content/index.md

 ---
-title: Home
+title: Directus Documentation
 description: Learn how to get started and implement Directus through our developer resources.
-additional_paths:
-  - /
+navigation: false
 ---

-# Directus Documentation

 ## Try a Demo